jfashe/ML-Journey-Tracker/myjournal.md

 - 6/2/2025 Mon - Week 1 Day 2
     - Woke up late, got my hair retwisted, and i'm only now starting my day at 8:33 PM.
 - 6/3/2025 Tues - Week 1 Day 3
     - Flew from Baltimore to Houston.
-Finally back in texas
+Finally back in Texas for this summer semester.
+Currently 11:59PM as I type this.
+Didn't do a single ML-learning thing today nor yesterday.
+At least I'm finally situated.
+Not starting right now (6/4 12:01am) so that I can wake up early and get to it (goal is 7:00am).
+Night night!
+- 6/4/2025

 ---